India to be among fastest growing emerging economies in FY22, rating hinges on deficit, debt | Business

-''India will be one of the fastest growing economy in the EM (emerging market) space.
-India's contraction this year was steep and may be deeper than global average, but bounce back of 10 per cent that we are expecting next fiscal year will be putting India amongst the fastest growers in 2021 and more importantly we see Indian economy growing at 6 per cent over medium term, may be slightly higher, and that compares very well to EM all around the world,'' Wood said in a webinar on India outlook for 2021.
+''India will be one of the fastest-growing economy in the EM (emerging market) space.
+India's contraction this year was steep and may be deeper than global average, but bounce back of 10% that we are expecting next fiscal year will be putting India amongst the fastest growers in 2021 and more importantly we see Indian economy growing at 6% over medium term, may be slightly higher, and that compares very well to EM all around the world,'' Wood said in a webinar on India outlook for 2021.

 In 2021-22 Budget, Finance Minister Nirmala Sitharaman announced that the government would privatise two public sector banks and one general insurance company.